magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/attributes.md

 ## Attributes persistence

-ThingsBoard stores latest value of the attribute and last modification time in the SQL database.
+IoT Hub stores latest value of the attribute and last modification time in the SQL database.
 This enables use of [entity filters](/docs/{{docsPrefix}}user-guide/dashboards/#entity-filters) in the dashboards.
 Changes to the attributes initiated by the user are recorded in the [audit logs](/docs/{{docsPrefix}}user-guide/audit-log/).

 ## Data Query API